-An approximation to the solution of Problem (1) will be computed by solving where $\bar{F}(x) = (f_1(x), \dots, f_m(x), h(x))^{\top}$ and $\bar{X} = \{x \in X \mid h(x) \le h{\max}\}.$
+An approximation to the solution of Problem (1) will be computed by solving where $\bar{F}(x) = (f_1(x), \dots, f_m(x), h(x))^\top$ and $\bar{X} = \{x \in X \mid h(x) \le h{\max}\}.$

-$$\min{x \in X} \bar{F}{\bar{X}}(x), \tag{5}$$
+$$\min{x \in X} \bar{F}{\bar{X}}(x),\tag{6}$$

-The algorithm proposed to address Problem (5) is developed under the DMS framework.
-Thus, a list of feasible nondominated points, regarding the unrelaxable constraints, and corresponding step sizes is considered.
+The algorithm proposed to address Problem (6) is developed under the DMS framework.
+Thus, a list of feasible nondominated points, regarding the unrelaxable constraints, and corresponding step sizes is kept and updated by the algorithm during the optimization process.
 In a simplified way, each iteration tries to improve this list of points, by adding new nondominated points to it and removing dominated ones.
-The procedure follows Algorithm 2.1 in [21].
+The procedure follows Algorithm 2.2 in [22].
 At the end of the optimization process, the points in the list that satisfy h(x) = 0 constitute the approximation to the Pareto front of the original problem.

 Each iteration starts with the selection of an iterate point (and corresponding step size) from the list.
 This iterate point is always feasible regarding the constraints defining the set X, but can be infeasible with respect to the constraints defining the set $\Omega$ .
-In Section ??, we will propose rules for the selection of iterate points.
-After this selection, a search step and possibly a poll step are performed.
+In Section 4, we will propose practical rules for the selection of iterate points.
+After this selection, following the classical structure of a directional direct search method, a search step and possibly a poll step are performed.

-The search step is optional, not required for establishing convergence, so we will focus on the poll step.
+The search step is optional, not required for establishing convergence, allowing the definition of many strategies, with the main purpose of improving the algorithmic performance.
+The minimization of quadratic polynomial models has already been proposed in the DMS framework [15].
+It is the poll step that is responsible for the theoretical properties of the algorithm, so we will focus on it.
 At this step, a local search is performed around the current iterate, by exploring directions belonging to a positive spanning set, scaled by the step size.
 Details on the properties that this set of directions needs to satisfy will be provided in Section 3.

 Due to the presence of relaxable constraints, the iterate point could be infeasible regarding the set $\Omega$ (and the original problem).
-In this situation, considering the expensive nature of the objective function, it would be wiser to try to restore feasibility, before initiating the poll procedure.
+In this situation, considering the expensive nature of the objective function, it would be wiser to try to restore feasibility, before initiating the polling procedure.
 For that, the following inexact feasibility restoration problem will be solved: